architectural design process step by step to Your Dream home

 What are the steps in the design process?

-And in the second step, includes the Concept, Sketch and Design development.
-You are brainstorming design ideas to come up with the right solutions for your house.
+The second step includes the Concept, Sketch and Design development.
+Design ideas are brainstormed at the Concept Design stage to come up with the best solutions for your house.
 The science of building, technical information and aesthetic design are all considered.

 At each step of the architectural design process, we expect and encourage feedback from our Clients.
-Although this is not a step in itself, input from our Clients is integral to our design process.
+Although this is not a step in itself, our clients’ input is integral to our design process.

 The Five Steps in the Architectural Design Process